Home | Webstore

 We have our backup catcher and we'll be going with an all-Gonzalez tandem as Alex will play alongside Dave.
 He's a 55-rated catcher with 55 power and 45 contact.
 Nothing special, but enough glove and he swings from the right side, which was important.

-Art Deco is online now Reply With Quote
+Art Deco is offline Reply With Quote

-Old Today, 10:30 AM #2845
+Old 04-13-2025, 10:30 AM #2845

 Art Deco